 Latching or momentary AFL using the AFL button.
 Latching or momentary PFL using the PFL button.
-Overpress (push the fader lower than the normal backstop) to activate PFL.
+Overpress the fader k than the no backstop activate F

 APFL INDICATOR / CANCEL BUTTON

 ACCESSING AFL AND OUTPUT LISTEN FOR OUTPUT BUSSES

 By default, PFL is automatically canceled when a fader is opened e.g. if a fader reaches ∞ whilst PFL is activated, PFL will be deactivated when the fader reaches -90dB.
 This feature can be disabled by turning off the OPEN FADER CANCELS PFL button within the TOOLS>MISC menu.